 The original page has its CTA button in the middle of the page, while the variant has them on the first fold.

 Other than the position of the CTA button, the text matter too.
 I guess I don’t need to stress out how important it is to split test your button’s text because there’s already a 60 million dollar spent to prove the importance.

-Every visitor that comes to your website is an opportunity for them to do what you exactly what they do, so don’t miss out on them out.
+Every visitor that comes to your website is an opportunity for them to do exactly what they do, so don’t miss out on them out.